CryptosOdysseus/AALE-Contributions/AAA-Contract-Law .md

 restitution if the value of the performance as liquidated damages is reasonable in the light of the anticipated or actual loss caused by the breach and the difficulties of proof of loss.

-§ 375.
-Restitution When Contract Is Within Statute of Frauds A party who would otherwise have a claim in restitution under a contract is not barred from restitution for the reason that the contract is unenforceable by him because of the Statute of Frauds unless the Statute provides otherwise or its purpose would be frustrated by allowing restitution.
+### § 375.
+Restitution When Contract Is Within Statute of Frauds
+A party who would otherwise have a claim in restitution under a contract is not barred from restitution for the reason that the contract is unenforceable by him because of the Statute of Frauds unless the Statute provides otherwise or its purpose would be frustrated by allowing restitution.

-§ 376.
+### § 376.
 Restitution When Contract Is Voidable
 A party who has avoided a contract on the ground of lack of capacity, mistake, misrepresentation, duress, undue influence or abuse of a fiduciary relation is entitled to restitution for any benefit that he has conferred on the other party by way of part performance or reliance.

-§ 377.
-Restitution in Cases of Impracticability, Frustration, NonOccurrence of Condition or Disclaimer by Beneficiary A party whose duty of performance does not arise or is discharged as a result of impracticability of performance, frustration of purpose, non-occurrence of a condition or disclaimer by a beneficiary is entitled to restitution for any benefit that he has conferred on the other party by way of part performance or reliance.
+### § 377.
+Restitution in Cases of Impracticability, Frustration, NonOccurrence of Condition or Disclaimer by Beneficiary
+A party whose duty of performance does not arise or is discharged as a result of impracticability of performance, frustration of purpose, non-occurrence of a condition or disclaimer by a beneficiary is entitled to restitution for any benefit that he has conferred on the other party by way of part performance or reliance.

+**End of Restatement (2nd) of Contract Law**